 3.4.2 Carry out the instructions given by the Customer regarding the work , if they do not contradict the terms of the contract .

+3.4.3 Provide՝

-3.4.3 Provide1) performing construction works in accordance with urban development normative and technical documents and the conditions of this contract, performing individual testing of engineering communication systems installed by him (power supply, heating, water supply, sewerage, heating, etc.), participating in complex testing of equipment։2) installation ( use ) of materials and ( or ) devices and equipment that comply with the technical specifications and warranty service conditions defined by the design documents , prior to the installation (use) of their technical specifications , trademarks , brand names , brands, and warranty periods, having been agreed upon in writing with the customer .
+1) performing construction works in accordance with urban development normative and technical documents and the conditions of this contract, performing individual testing of engineering communication systems installed by him (power supply, heating, water supply, sewerage, heating, etc.), participating in complex testing of equipment.

+2) installation ( use ) of materials and ( or ) devices and equipment that comply with the technical specifications and warranty service conditions defined by the design documents , prior to the installation (use) of their technical specifications , trademarks , brand names , brands, and warranty periods, having been agreed upon in writing with the customer .

 3.4.4 When handing over the result of the work to the Client , inform him about the requirements and rules, the observance of which is necessary for the effective and safe use (operation) of the result of the work, as well as provide information about the possible consequences of not observing those requirements and rules.